hamishll/hamishl/_books/bp-ta.md

 1. Hypervisors
     - type I: good because runs directly on hardware (VMWare vSphere)
     - type II: guests share resources (VMware Fusion, VirtualBox)
+    - ESX 3.5 is incompatible with Windows 7
+    - RAM should not be shared
+    - vCPU not necessarily as high-performing as pCPU
+    - Use VMWare High Availability (HA) or equivalent
 2. Suitability for virtualisation of each component
     - Database: NO!
     - App Server: Yes!